Project31/rh-middleware-on-arm/os37/README.md

 There is a release candidate for OpenShift 3.7 that can be found at https://cbs.centos.org/repos/paas7-openshift-multiarch-candidate/aarch64/os

-You will need to add this repo using a Lentos-Origin.repo
+You will need to add this repo using a Centos-Origin.repo

 ```
 [openshift]